pbuckner/x-plane_plugins/XPython/docs/source/development/modules/map.rst

 can draw arbitrary OpenGL, but they conveniently also have access to X-Plane's built-in icon and label drawing functions.

+Some definitions:

+* **Map Type**: there are only two ``xp.MAP_USER_INTERFACE`` (the map you see with "Show Map") and ``xp.MAP_IOS`` (the map you see with "Show IOS").
+You cannot create more maps, but you can choose which map on which you'll draw.

+* **Map Style / Mode**: there are three ``xp.MapStyle_VFR_Sectional``, ``xp.MapStyle_IFR_LowEnroute``, and ``xp.MapStyle_IFR_HighEnroute``.
+  These are displayed within X-Plane as "Modes" on the map popups.
+You cannot create more map styles/modes, but you can choose on which style you'll draw.

+* **Map Layer**: There can be any number of these, which are listed as check-boxes under the "Layers" heading on the map popups.
+X-Plane 12.3 lists some like "Flight path", "Compass Rose", "ATC Boundaries", etc.
+  Users can individually enable/disable these.
+(You can add a layer and *not* display a checkbox which keeps the user from turning it off.)
+  You can create any number of map layers.
+Each map layer is identified as either "Fill" or "Markings": the difference changes the order of layer drawing ("Fills" are always drawn below "Marking" layers.).
+You'll used :func:`createMapLayer` for this.

 As of X-Plane 11, map drawing happens in three stages:

 1. backgrounds and "fill,"